 While we now think of 802.11 wireless technology as predominantly connecting our personal computing devices and smartphones to the Internet, it was in fact initially invented as a means to connect up humble cash registers.
 In the late 1980s, NCR Corporation, a maker of retail hardware and point-of-sale (PoS) computer systems, had a big problem.
 Its customers – department stores and supermarkets – didn’t want to dig up their floors each time they changed their store layout.

-A recent ruling that had been made by the FCC, which opened up certain frequency bands as free to use, inspired what would be a game-changing idea.
+A recent ruling made by the FCC, which opened up certain frequency bands as free to use and inspired what would be a game-changing idea.
 By using wireless connections in the unlicensed spectrum (rather than conventional wireline connections), electronic cash registers and PoS systems could be easily moved around a store without the retailer having to perform major renovation work.

 Soon after this, NCR allocated the project to an engineering team out of its Netherlands office.
 They were set the challenge of creating a wireless communication protocol.
 These engineers succeeded in developing ‘WaveLAN’, which would be recognized as the precursor to Wi-Fi.
 Rather than preserving this as a purely proprietary protocol, NCR could see that by establishing it as a standard, the company would be able to position itself as a leader in the wireless connectivity market as it emerged.
 By 1990, the IEEE 802.11 working group had been formed, based on wireless communication in unlicensed spectra.